Sergey Lavrov: Miscellaneous other business

+Lavrov condemned the October 7 attacks, but also criticized Israel's "indiscriminate" force and "flagrant" violations of international humanitarian law in the Gaza war, stating: "If Gaza is destroyed and two million inhabitants are expelled, as some politicians in Israel and abroad propose, this will create a catastrophe for many decades, if not centuries."
+He expressed concern over the violence in the occupied West Bank, where "dozens of people have been killed".
+On 28 December 2023, Lavrov praised Israeli Prime Minister Benjamin Netanyahu for not criticizing Russia in public statements, unlike his predecessor, Yair Lapid.
+Lavrov also drew a parallel between Russia's goals of "demilitarization" and "denazification" of Ukraine, and Israel's stated goals of defeating Hamas and extremism in the Gaza Strip.

+In June 2024, Lavrov thanked Chinese Foreign Minister Wang Yi for China's decision not to attend the Ukraine peace summit in Switzerland.

+In June 2024, on the sidelines of the BRICS foreign ministers’ summit in Nizhny Novgorod, Russia, Lavrov held bilateral talks with the foreign ministers of Brazil, South Africa, Iran, Laos, Thailand and Ethiopia.

+After the 16th BRICS summit in Kazan, Lavrov emphasised "the need to significantly increase the share of the Global South and Global East in the mechanisms of global governance, including the UN Security Council, IMF, World Bank, and WTO."

+On 21 March 2025 Sergey Lavrov was awarded the Order of St. Andrew the Apostle the First-Called, the highest order of the Russian Federation, by Presidential Decree of the Russian Federation No. 160 for "outstanding services to the Fatherland, a significant contribution to the development and implementation of the foreign policy course of the Russian Federation, and many years of fruitful public service".

 Personal life

-Lavrov speaks Russian, English, French, Dhivehi and Sinhala.
+Lavrov speaks Russian, English, Dhivehi, French and Sinhala.

 Lavrov is a keen sportsman.
 He likes to watch football games on television and is an ardent fan of the Moscow club Spartak Moscow.
 He has been married since 1971 to Maria Lavrova and they have one daughter and two grandchildren.
 Their daughter Ekaterina Sergeyevna Lavrova, who lived in the US and London while her father was working for the United Nations, is a graduate of Columbia University.
 Having stayed in New York City until 2014, and spent a long time outside Russia, she is not fluent in Russian.
 She is married to Russian businessman Alexander Vinokurov.

 Lavrov has allegedly had a relationship with his mistress, Svetlana Polyakova, since the early 2000s.
 In 2016, her daughter Polina Kovaleva purchased an apartment in London's elite district of Kensington for £4.4 million in cash when she was 21 years old.
-She has a master’s degree from Imperial College London.
+She has a master's degree from Imperial College London.
 On 25 March 2022, the British government sanctioned her over allegations of "dirty money" as a part of a broader sanctions regime against corrupt Russian interests following the Russian invasion of Ukraine in late February.